 -

-Code executed when pedestrian group is assembled.
+Java code that is executed when a pedestrian group is assembled.

 Local variable: PedGroup group — the group being assembled